 COOLinary New Orleans is a great time of year to check out restaurants usually deemed too expensive to visit and is a chance to expand and refine a foodie’s palate thanks to all of the varied restaurants who participate.

-If you’re looking for one of the best times of the year to visit New Orleans in search of great food, August, thanks to COOLinary New Orleans, is a prime time to be here.
+If you’re looking for one of the best times of the year to visit in search of great food, August, thanks to COOLinary New Orleans, is a prime time to be here.